tahoe-lafs/community/Monthly Reports/february-2021.md

 + Sajith (dev) prototyped a new Tahoe-LAFS landing page in Pelican
 + Tahoe-LAFS has a Discourse, hosted at: https://tahoe-lafs.discourse.group/
-+ Meanwhile, Sajith and Jean-Paul are working on doing something with the Mailing List
++ Meanwhile, Sajith and Jean-Paul (dev) are working on doing something with the Mailing List
 + 2021 Summit planning begins
 + Outreach for upcoming Gigs, Grants and Internships Program begins